coreinfrastructure/best-practices-badge/criteria.md

   - how to use it (possibly with a tutorial using examples)
   - how to use it securely (e.g., what to do and what not to do) if that is an appropriate topic for the software.
 The security documentation need not be long (it is better for the software to be designed to be secure by default).  [documentation-basics]
 - The project MUST include reference documentation that describes its interface. [documentation-interface]
-- Hypertext links to non-project material MAY be used, as long as the linked-to information is available.
+- Hypertext links to non-project material MAY be used as documentation, as long as the linked-to information is available and meets the requirements.

 ### Change control